 Banking

-Please note: The following is based on the information available at the time of publication (July 2024) and is intended a guide only.
-Information is subject to change, possibly at short notice, therefore for specific queries please contact: studentmoneyadviser@durham.ac.uk
+Please note: The following is based on the information available at the time of publication (July 2025) and is intended as a guide only.
+Information is subject to change, possibly at short notice, therefore for specific queries please contact: studentmoneyadviser@durham.ac.uk or the individual bank.

 UK bank accounts: